-Recently I visited the breathtaking city of Hong Kong to speak at the seventh-annual Mines and Money conference, Asia-Pacific’s premier event for mining investment deal-making and capital-raising.
+Last week I visited the breathtaking city of Hong Kong to speak at the seventh annual Mines and Money Conference, Asia-Pacific’s premier event for mining investment deal-making and capital-raising.
 During my time in Asia I had the additional privilege of addressing the audience of the Asia Mining Club, alongside my good friend Robert Friedland, Executive Chairman and Founder of Ivanhoe Mines.

 Asia Still Wants Physical Gold

 The demand for the precious metal in Asia is truly phenomenal!
-In smaller countries like Indonesia, Thailand and Vietnam, consumption of gold totaled 300 tonnes in 2013, and according to Bloomberg, in 2014 mainland Chinese buyers purchased a total of 125 tonnes in February (including scrap).
-This number tops the 102.6 tonnes purchased in January and 97.1 tonnes purchased a year ago.
+In smaller countries like Indonesia, Thailand and Vietnam, consumption of gold totaled 300 tonnes in 2013.
+Moreover, according to Bloomberg, mainland Chinese buyers purchased a total of 125 tonnes this February (including scrap).
+This number tops the 102.6 tonnes purchased in January and the 97.1 tonnes purchased a year ago.

 As I wrote about in February, Switzerland plays a role in the movement of physical gold into Asia as well.
 Home to many of the big gold refiners, Switzerland released monthly gold trade data this year for the first time in over 30 years, with the report showing that 80 percent of shipments went straight into Asia.
-If we continue to see these large movements of the physical metal, especially from the West to the East, it’s only a matter of time until these supply-and-demand factors lift the gold price.
+If we continue to see these large movements of the physical metal, especially from the West to the East, it would appear to be only a matter of time until these supply-and-demand factors lift the gold price.

 Is Janet Yellen Yelling?

-While low interest rates make it less expensive to borrow money, measures to keep rates low also chip away the value of the dollar and cause concern of accelerating inflation.
+While low interest rates make it less expensive to borrow money, measures to keep rates low also chip away at the value of the dollar and cause concern about accelerating inflation.
 Once real rates start rising, gold isn’t as attractive to those who trade on fear.

 As I’ve written about recently, a key driver in gold prices is the real interest rate environment—the real rate of return taking into account the level of inflation.
 When real interest rates are negative to low, gold prices historically turn positive because there is no opportunity cost to hold the metal.
 The lower the real rates, the better gold tends to do.
 So, Yellen’s initial hint of rising rates sent gold prices falling.

-BCA Research believes that after Friday’s report, the current pace of employment will be sustained.
+BCA Research believes that after today’s report, the current pace of employment will be sustained.
 Although the movement is gradual, hiring is going up.

 BCA continued by commenting that,“The data will underscore the Fed’s view: that the need for quantitative easing or other non-conventional tools is waning, but that there is no rush to normalize interest rates.”